Geta/geta-optimizely-categories/README.md

 	[UIHint(CategoryUIHint.Category)]
 	public virtual ContentReference MainCategory { get; set; }

-### IEnumerable&lt;ContentReference> extension methods
-The following extension methods are included:

-1. MemberOf(this IEnumerable&lt;ContentReference> contentLinks, ContentReference contentReference)
-2. MemberOfAny(this IEnumerable&lt;ContentReference> contentLinks, IEnumerable&lt;ContentReference> otherContentLinks)
-3. MemberOfAll(this IEnumerable&lt;ContentReference> contentLinks, IEnumerable&lt;ContentReference> otherContentLinks)

 ### ICategoryContentLoader interface

-There is an implementation of ICategoryContentLoader (note that in 1.0.0 it is mistakenly named ICategoryContentRepository) that you can use to load categories:
+There is an implementation of ICategoryContentLoader that you can use to load categories:

 ```
 public interface ICategoryContentLoader